dootje-2004/intersystems-rest-performance/Notes.md

 ### Installing the package from a local file

 The code to install resides at `/Users/averlind/git/intersystems-rest-demo` on disk.
-It is copied to `/usr/irissys` inside the container.
+To include the IPM definition, we move `module.xml` inside the `init` directory, so it is available inside the container.
+Edit the paths in `module.xml` to reflect the change in relative paths for the CSP application.

-Add a local file-based repo with `repo -n localfiles -fs -d 1 -p /usr/irissys`.
+Add the local file-based repo with `repo -n localfiles -fs -d 1 -p /usr/irissys`.

+Install with `install rest-demo`.

+The page <http://localhost:9090/csp/rest-performance/ui.html> should now be available.

+TODO: A better name for this project is *rest-performance* instead of *rest-demo*.
+We should rename all occurrences accordingly.